 Mood, voice, and attitude are all closely related to tone, and these are similarly big picture questions.
 We might be asked to identify the overall mood, voice, or attitude, or perhaps the location of a shift, or a particular attitude of the author or character toward another character, idea, or other development.
 In the end, we're all just feeling feelings about feelings.

-It's no secret that the passages that show up on this exam are, um…not "light" reading.
-There is no Oprah's Book Club selection here, though we wouldn't hate that, either.
-Classic literature is not known for its readability, which is why the exam will ask lots of comprehension questions.
+It's no secret that the passages appearing on this exam are far from "light" reading.
+There's no Oprah's Book Club selection here, though we wouldn't hate that, either.
+Classic literature isn't known for its readability, which is why the exam asks tons of comprehension questions.
 The classic comprehension test, as we know, is summarization.
 If we can read something and then restate the plot, or a characterization, or a theme in our own words, we have generally understood what we read.

 Comprehension launches us into analysis, but understanding is a necessary foundation.
 Comprehension questions will ask you to identify summaries of certain parts of a passage, the implications of certain words, characterizations, comparisons, or just an important detail.

 The goal of all of these is to ask, "Did you get it?"
 Well, did you?

 In recent years, structural questions on the exam have been growing rarer and rarer.
 They're (almost) exclusively about poetic formats.
 While there may only be one or two of these on the exam, knowing the various forms of poetry aids in racking up one or two more correct answers.

 Form and structure questions may ask about meter or rhythm, or they may ask about the type of poem.
 (We can hope for a haiku, but it's unlikely.)
 Most poetic forms have at least a few characteristics that differentiate it from the other types, but process of elimination is frequently useful.